All-Wheel Drive and Four-Wheel Drive: What’s the Difference?

 Four-wheel drive is made for the adventurous type.
 Cars with 4WD are optimized for off-road driving—going through mud, over boulders, and up steep hills with loose dirt.
 This system is found mostly in big trucks and SUVs.
 Four-wheel drive works by sending torque to all four wheels to increase traction when needed.
 It’s available in both full-time and part-time, meaning, for instance, if the vehicle has part-time 4WD, the driver has the ability to switch it on and off.
 Additionally, some four-wheel-drive systems let the driver select how much power is given to each wheel.
 (Check out these weird car features you didn’t know you might have.)

 All-wheel drive means that power is going to both the front and rear wheels of the vehicle all the time.
 Similar to four-wheel drive, AWD can be both part-time and full-time.
 In vehicles with part-time AWD, the majority of the time the vehicle operates in two-wheel drive but when additional traction control is needed, all-wheel drive kicks in.
 The main difference between part-time AWD and part-time 4WD is that the car will transition into AWD without the help of the driver.
 The system is designed to react when it senses a loss of traction.
 All-wheel drive is available in a much wider range of vehicles, from small sedans to large SUVs.
-(Read up on these tips to stop driving and texting.)
+(Here are more car safety features worth considering.)

 Does every driver need all-wheel drive or four-wheel drive?